Golden lion tamarin: Olfactory communication

-Visual Communication
+Visual communication

 A small array of visual signals has been described for golden lion tamarins.
 The most striking of the visual signals are the arch displays.
-Similar displays have been described for many New World monkeys, including callitrichid and non-callitrichid species.
-The arch walk, the highest intensity of the golden lion tamarins arch displays, is characterized by erected fur, lowered head, forward-directed gaze, strongly arched back, rigid limbs and tail held down and pressed forward(p 130).
+Similar displays have been described for many New World monkeys, including callitrichid and noncallitrichid species.
+The arch walk, the highest intensity of the golden lion tamarins arch displays, is characterized by erected fur, lowered head, forward-directed gaze, strongly arched back, rigid limbs, and tail held down and pressed forward(p 130).
 The arch-walking individual typically walks away from the apparent target of the signal.
-It has been noted that the arch display “makes the animal look larger and more conspicuous”(p 251).
-The within-group functional significance of this striking but infrequent behavior is not entirely clear; see (p 252), and particularly for discussion of this behavior’s context and potential meanings.
+It has been noted that the arch display "makes the animal look larger and more conspicuous"(p 251).
+The within-group functional significance of this striking but infrequent behavior is not entirely clear; see (p 252), and particularly for discussion of this behavior's context and potential meanings.

 Other visual signals reported from zoo environments are summarized in and additional behaviors from both zoos and the wild are reported elsewhere (Oliveira et al. 2003).

 Reproduction

 The mother provides transportation at the early stages of the infant's life.

 The mating system of the golden lion tamarin is largely monogamous.
-When there are two adult males in a group only one of them will mate with the female.
+When two adult males are in a group, only one of them mates with the female.
 There are cases of a male mating with two females, usually a mother and daughter.
 Reproduction is seasonal and depends on rainfall.
-Mating is at its highest at the end of the rainy season between late March to mid-June and births peak during the September–February rains.
-Females are sexually mature between the ages of 15–20 months but it is not until they are 30 months old that they can reproduce.
+Mating is at its highest at the end of the rainy season between late March to mid-June, and births peak during the September–February rains.
+Females are sexually mature between 15 and 20 months old, but they cannot reproduce until 30 months old.
 Only dominant females can reproduce and will suppress the reproduction of the other females in the group.
 Males may reach puberty by 28 months.
 Tamarins have a four-month gestation period.
-Golden lion tamarin groups exhibit cooperative rearing of the infants.
-This is due to the fact that tamarins commonly give birth to twins and, to a lesser extent, triplets and quadruplets.
-By way of example, 78% of recorded births in 2001 in the Poço das Antas Reserve consisted of twins.
+Golden lion tamarin groups exhibit cooperative rearing of the infants, because tamarins commonly give birth to twins, and to a lesser extent, triplets and quadruplets.
+For example, 78% of recorded births in 2001 in the Poço das Antas Reserve consisted of twins.
 A mother is not able to provide for her litter and needs the help of the other members of the group.
-The younger members of the groups may lose breeding opportunities but they gain parental experience in helping to rear their younger siblings.
+The younger members of the groups may lose breeding opportunities, but they gain parental experience in helping to rear their younger siblings.
 In their first 4 weeks, the infants are completely dependent on their mother for nursing and carrying.
 By week five, the infants spend less time on their mother's back and begin to explore their surroundings.
-Young reach their juvenile stage at 17 weeks and will socialize with other group members.
-The sub-adult phase is reached at 14 months, when a tamarin first displays adult behaviors.
+Young reach their juvenile stage at 17 weeks and begin to socialize with other group members.
+The subadult phase is reached at 14 months, when a tamarin first displays adult behaviors.